 Leg pain commonly results from sitting for extended periods of time on a chair that is not the right height.
 Ideally, your legs should be bent at a 90-degree angle, with feet flat on the floor and thighs parallel to the ground.
 Sitting positions other than these can cause a multitude of issues over time.

 Rigid seats are the ultimate enemies of your hips.
 The important thing is that your hips do not get stiff from being restricted in one position for long periods of time.
 Hip issues can get serious (and not to mention, expensive) if not attended to right away.

 Carpal Tunnel Syndrome

-Carpal Tunnel can result from various factors such as constant use of mouse, keeping your hand in a twisted position, working long hours without breaks.
+Carpal Tunnel can result from various factors such as constant use of a mouse, keeping your hand in a twisted position, working long hours without breaks.

 A bad office chair with rigid armrests can cause or aggravate carpal tunnel syndrome.
 They cause your shoulders to become tense and prevent your forearms from being parallel to the ground.
 As a result, you are forced to extend your wrists or tense them while typing away.

-One of the best ways to relieve carpal tunnel pain is to switch to an ergonomic mouse and start using ergonomic accessories such as mouse pad or gel wrist rest.
+One of the best ways to relieve carpal tunnel pain is to switch to an ergonomic mouse and start using ergonomic accessories such as a mouse pad or gel wrist rest.